giellalt/lang-myv/myv.md

+# Erzya description

+All documents in one file

 # DELIMITERS

 # TAGS AND SETS

 ## Tags

 This section lists all the tags inherited from the fst, and used as tags in the syntactic analysis.
 The next section, **Sets**, contains sets defined on the basis of the tags listed here, those set names are not visible in the output.

 ### Beginning and end of sentence
 BOS
 EOS

 ### Parts of speech tags